-The common shares of the Company were listed on the Toronto Stock Exchange on July 10, 2007.
-The following graph compares the total cumulative shareholder return for \$100 invested in common shares of the Company from December 31, 2010 and for six months increments thereafter in the Company's last completed financial year with the cumulative total return of the Standard and Poor's TSX Composite Stock Index ("S&P/TSX Index") over the same periods.
+The common shares of the Company were listed on the Exchange on July 10, 2007.
+The following graph compares the total cumulative shareholder return for \$100 invested in common shares of the Company from December 31, 2011 and for six months increments thereafter until the end of the Company's last completed financial year with the cumulative total return of the Standard and Poor's TSX Composite Stock Index ("S&P/TSX Index") over the same periods.